"SAMHSA issues Advisory to treatment community on the danger of heroin contaminated with fentanyl and what can be done to save lives.

 Important information about DOLOPHINE:

 - Get emergency help right away if you take too much DOLOPHINE (overdose).
-DOLOPHINE overdose can cause life threatening breathing problems that can lead to death.
+When you first start taking DOLOPHINE, when your dose is changed, or if you take too much (overdose), serious or life-threatening breathing problems that can lead to death may occur.

 Do not take DOLOPHINE if you have: